Which city is cheaper, Rome or Brussels?

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Brussels and Rome.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

-Brussels is a cosmopolitan, multicultural, and historic city.
+Brussels is a multicultural, historic, and cosmopolitan city.
 Visitors will also find so much to do here because it's a large city with many sights and attractions.
 Other popular activities here include shopping, museums, and nightlife.
+See Brussels travel costs.

 Let's take a look at the differences and similarities between Rome and Brussels.
 Then, you can decide for yourself which place is better for your next trip.

-With its innovative style combined with traditional elements, Brussels makes for a great culinary experience.
+Brussels has a huge number of terrific restaurants.
 While the city is most known for its waffles and fries, the diversity of dishes and international restaurant selection continues to grow.
-Other popular dishes include moules-frites, waterzooi (a stew), and stoemp (made with mashed potatoes and vegetables).
+There are Lebanese, Japanese, and Indian restaurants among others.
+Popular local dishes include moules-frites, waterzooi (a stew), and stoemp (made with mashed potatoes and vegetables).

 Rome is a destination that you simply have to visit at least once for nightlife.
 You'll find a huge concentration of bars and clubs in the Testaccio area.
 There are late night clubs with salsa dancing, merengue, and live DJ's spinning every type of music.